 Based on the updated projection model results, the recommended ABCs for 2023 and 2024 are listed in the table below.
-The ABC and OFL for 2023 are only slightly below those projected during the last partial assessment (2021), as finalized and estimated catches for 2021 and 2022 are higher than those used last year.
+The ABC and OFL for 2023 are only slightly below those projected from the last partial assessment (2021).
+Estimated catches for 2021 and 2022 are higher than those used last year.

-*Projections are based on estimated catches of 14,659t used in place of maximum permissible ABC for 2022 and 11,130 t used in place of maximum permissible ABC for 2023-2024.
-The final catch for 2022 was estimated by taking the average tons caught between Oct 19 and December 31 over the previous 5 years (2017-2021) and adding this average amount to the catch-to-date as of Oct 19, 2022 which is shown at the bottom of Table 1.
-The 2023 and 2024 catch was estimated as the average of the total catch in each of the last 5 years.